Silber8806/PokerPro/README.md

 ```

 Once you have files tracked, you can change them and save changes locally using the git commit -am <message> command.
 Where -m flag is just a message
 describing the code change on github.
-Explains the change to people viewing your code.
+Explains the change to people viewing your code online.

 ```
 git commit -am "adding new feature, shuffling poker deck"
 ```

-git commit only saves the changes locally to your active branch.
-If you want to push the changes to github.com, you have to use the git push command
+git commit only saves the changes locally to your active branch and it's encouraged to do this regularly.
+If you want to push the changes to github.com,
-(below new_code_copy is the branch you are working on.
+you have to use the git push command (below new_code_copy is the branch you are working on.
 I typically use git status to make sure I'm on the right branch):

 ```
 git push origin new_code_copy